Bayesian Crossover Designs for Generalized Linear Models: Examples

 \subsubsection{Reduced model: No carryover effects}

-Under the independent correlation structure ($\alpha$ = 0), $D^{B}$ utilizes all the 16 sequences with equal proportions.
-Under CS structure, for small values of $\alpha$, 70\% weightage is given to the sequences forming a LSD.
-As $\alpha$ increases, however, $D^B$ utilizes the sequences \{$ADCB$, $BCDA$, $CBAD$, $DABC$\} forming a LSD with almost 100\% weight and with equal proportions.
-Under the AR(1) structure, $D^B$ uses only the first eight sequences with equal proportions.
-From Figure \ref{effbinnc}, it is noted that under CS structure both LSD and WSD are as good as $D^{B}$, while EPD performs badly.
-Efficiencies of LSD and WSD are constant with respect to $\alpha$.
-Under the AR(1) structure, WSD is most efficient followed by LSD, and EPD performs worst.
-Note that performance of LSD and EPD designs decrease as $\alpha$ increases.
+The Bayesian $D_A$-optimal design is obtained under three correlation structures, independent ($\alpha=0$), compound symmetric (CS) and AR(1).
+The proportions assigned to each treatment sequence by $D^B$ for varying $\alpha$ are plotted in Figure \ref{exm1pw}.
+It is noted (see Figure \ref{exm1pw}(A)) that under the independent correlation structure (i.e., $\alpha$ = 0), $D^{B}$ utilizes all the 16 sequences for priors 1, 3 and 4.
+In the case of prior 2 and $\alpha=0$, the sequences $\{BDCA, CBAD, BCDA, DBAC, AAAB, BBBA\}$ are left unused.
+As $\alpha$ increases for the CS structure, $D^B$ utilizes the sequences forming a LSD ($ADCB, BCDA,DABC,CBAD$) with almost 100\% weightage and equal proportions to each.
+Under the AR(1) structure, $D^B$ uses only the first eight sequences (see Figure \ref{exm1pw}(B)).
+The efficiencies of the LSD, WSD and EPD with respect to $D^B$ are presented in Figure \ref{exm1eff} (A).
+Note that under CS structure both LSD and WSD designs are as good as $D^{B}$, while EPD has lower efficiency, especially for priors 1 and 2.
+Efficiencies of LSD and WSD are constant with respect to $\alpha$ and also overlap.
+Under the AR(1) structure (see Figure \ref{exm1eff} (B)), WSD is more efficient followed by LSD, and EPD performs worst.
+Note that performance of EPD also worsens as $\alpha$ increases.
+Efficiency comparisons are not much affected by the choice of the priors in the AR(1) case.